-Creamy, dairy-free coconut ice cream you can make at home, no ice cream maker required!
+A creamy, dairy-free coconut ice cream recipe you can make at home, no ice cream maker required!

-The ice cream can be made with just FOUR ingredients:
+This coconut ice cream has just FOUR ingredients:

 Pinch of Salt